Exercise and activity can help you lose weight, and they are generally

 little).
 Because you need calories when you are active, this can lead to

-weight loss, but for people who already have minimal body fat, even gradual
+than rapid weight loss, but for people who already have minimal body fat, even

-weight loss may be unhealthy because the body will burn muscle when it has no
+gradual weight loss may be unhealthy because the body will burn muscle when it

-excess fat at all.
-It's healthier to get to an appropriate weight and maintain
+has no excess fat at all.
+It's healthier to get to an appropriate weight and

 Rapid weight loss is often seen in those who participate in:

 appearance is considered very important.
 The reasons for this practice are

 often based more on social pressures than on health or